nipsachdeva/emis/README.md

 ## Future Scope:
 1. The pipeline to seek specific resource/attributes request from user.
 2. Flask server work is still in progress, may update by midnight of Monday.
+Done
 3. Queuing can be taken care by establishing flask server but in case, large amount of data/files/requests need to be processed, celery could be used.
+4. Docker compost testing environment is set.
+Connection with MongoDB is left to establish

 ## Github Repository:
 https://github.com/nipsachdeva/emis.git